Our History

 Fiscal Responsibility

 The Coalition advances only sensible and fiscally-sound solutions to New York’s crisis of homelessness.
 Decades of empirical evidence clearly demonstrate that housing-based solutions to homelessness cost taxpayers far less than stopgap emergency measures, and result in homeless individuals and families remaining stably housed for the long term.
-While the average cost to taxpayers of keeping a homeless family in shelter for one year is more than $72,500, helping that family move into permanent housing by providing a temporary rental subsidy costs less than one-third of that amount.
+While the average cost to taxpayers of keeping a homeless family in shelter for one year is about $85,000, helping that family move into permanent housing by providing a temporary rental subsidy costs less than half that amount (about 40 percent).
 For those with mental illness and other disabilities, the creation of permanent supportive housing units saves New Yorkers $10,000 per person per year.